jforget/raku-Hamilton2/doc/Hamilton.en.md

 Another point: from  reasons similar to the  generation of Hamiltonian macro-paths  and the  generation  of Hamiltonian  regional paths,  the `to-do` list is processed in a LIFO  order, rather than FIFO.
+To get a numeric  order consistent  between  the full  paths  and the  regional paths, the partial paths are  pushed ordered by decreasing path number and  popped by  increasing path  number.
+This  is the  reason why  the regional paths  are selected  from the  database with  decreasing path number.
+The  exception is the  last step, because the  generated paths are no  longer partial paths  pushed into  the `to-do` list,  but full paths stored into the database.

 Simplification
 --------------